digitalnetbizz/afterchat.github.io/index.md

 <img width="400" src="./modes.png" />

 Once you click into Wifi modes, it will take a few seconds to find other devices.
 If no devices found, your app will be run as server mode.
-Other clients will connect to your app to communication.
+Other clients will connect to your app to communicate.
 Make sure all the devices are connected to the same Wifi network or Hotspot in order for this to run.

 When connection is completed, you will see a chat screen like this:

 <img width="400" src="./chat.png" />

-If you are the 1st one, you will just have to wait for others to connect.
-Once other party join, you can chat with each other.
-To play mini-game (4 available), you click into top-left menu and you will see the following screen:
+If you are the first one in the app, you will just have to wait for other users to connect.
+Once other party joins, you can chat with each other.
+To play mini-game (4 available as of now), you click into top-left menu and you will see the following screen:

 <img width="400" src="./menu.png" />